 Examples of exempt property include your house, vehicle that you use to get work, equipment you use in the office, Social Security checks, pensions, veteran’s benefits, welfare, and retirement savings.
 These items can’t be sold or used to repay debt.

-Non-exempt property includes things like money, bank accounts, stock investments, coin or stamp collections, another car or next house, etc..
-Non-exempt items will be liquidated, and the proceeds used to repay lenders.
+The non-exempt property includes things like money, bank accounts, stock investments, coin or stamp collections, another car or next house, etc. Non-exempt items will be liquidated, and the proceeds used to repay lenders.

 Chapter 7 is the most popular type of bankruptcy, making up 63 percent of bankruptcy cases in 2015.

 Chapter 13 bankruptcies make up roughly 30% of non-business bankruptcy filings.
 A Chapter 13 bankruptcy involves repaying some of your debts to get the remainder forgiven.
 This is an option for people who do not want to give up their property or are not eligible for Chapter 7 because their income is too large.

 People can file for bankruptcy under Chapter 13 if their debts don’t exceed a specific volume.
 The cutoff is reevaluated periodically, so consult a credit or attorney counselor for the most up-to-date statistics.
 For your creditors, you must design a three – to five-year repayment strategy under Chapter 13.
 The debts are erased once you complete the plan.